Cvmzy/Cvmzy/README.md

 ### Hi there 👋

+I am a 24 year old student that studies Front-End Development at Noroff School of Technology, currently at the second semester.

+## Skills

+- HTML
+- CSS
+- JavaScript
+- AdobeXD
+- Figma

 <!--
 **Cvmzy/Cvmzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.